msfjarvis/compose-lobsters/HACKING.md

 - `:database`: Database layer implemented using SQLDelight to persist saved posts

 - `:desktop`: Proof-of-concept desktop client that needs significantly more love than it has received so far

+## Handling Compose dependencies

+The app currently uses JetBrains' [compose-jb](https://github.com/JetBrains/compose-jb) as the upstream for our builds of Compose, so each Compose-depending library we pull in must be added through the `composeDependency` helper rather than `implementation` directly.